Arpan783808/AI-farmer-Assistant/README.md

 # AI Farmer Assistant 🧑‍🌾

-This is the central operational hub for the AI Farmer Assistant platform.
-This document provides the complete instructions for establishing a local development environment.
+This document provides the complete instructions for establishing this project in a local development environment.
 ---

 ## I.Prerequisites